jtp184/pi_maker/README.md

 ```

 ## CLI

+PiMaker is easiest to use with the built in `pi_maker` cli program, which allows you to define, store, and apply pi configurations.

 Most of the CLI commands and subcommands can be run with the `--interactive` option to prompt for selection when needed.